-- Push the WCPFC to decrease the tuna catch by 50% from 2001-2004 levels.
+- Push the WCPFC to decrease the tuna catch.
 This is in line with the precautionary approach and accounts for the high levels of uncertainties in fishing data due to the rampant illegal, unreported and unregulated pirated fishing in the region.

 - Push for a ban on all at-sea transfers.
 Transfers of fish often take place between pirate fishers and refrigerated factory ships that help to smuggle the illegally caught fish out of the Pacific.
 The illegal transfer of fish is thought to be rampant in the Pacific, where it was first documented by Greenpeace in 2008.